nguyent2/Translation-of-nucleotides/README.md

 ## IMPLEMENTATIONS:

-A list in bullet form of each function you created, and what is each function’s purpose.
+A list in bullet form of each function I created, and what is each function’s purpose.
 * Function is_nucleotide()
 * Function complement_strand()
 * Function mRNA()